-Caroline Leroi: founder and director
+Caroline Leroi: founder and MANAGING director

 After 15 years in leadership roles across media and communication, most recently for an Experiential Learning and Education company, Caroline brought together her creativity, love of the outdoors and passion for innovative education to help children connect with nature in a modern and exciting way.

 Caroline has years of experience in shaping and delivering impactful learning programmes for children and families on behalf of private and third sector organisations, such as Marks & Spencer, vInpired, Into Film, Nike and Sky.

 From generating ideas and concepts for missions to leading our consultancy and training services, everything Caroline does is underpinned by the belief that tomorrow's most formidable innovators will be children who can apply creative, digital and scientific skills to sustainability challenges.